drivera123/LDRS591/_pages/unit-4-learning-activities.md

 ID: 1332
 post_title: Unit 4 Learning Activities
 author: Colin Madland
-post_excerpt: ""
+post_excerpt: ''
 layout: page
-permalink: >
+permalink: |
   https://create.twu.ca/ldrs591-sp18/unit-4-learning-activities/
 published: true
-post_date: 2017-11-24 14:49:50
+post_date: 2017-11-24T14:49:50.000Z
 ---

-### Learning Activity 1
+### Learning Activity 23

-a) Read Unit 4 Notes.
+1. Read Unit 4 Notes.

-b) Read the article by Sendjaya and Sarros (2002), "Servant leadership: Its origin, development, and application in organizations," to familiarize yourself with the topic of servant leadership.
+2. Read the article by Sendjaya and Sarros \(2002\), "Servant leadership: Its origin, development, and application in organizations," to familiarize yourself with the topic of servant leadership.

-c) Read the introduction to the servant leadership articles listed under the Unit 4 resources.
-Choose** one **of these articles to focus on to answer the questions in the following learning activities.
+3. Read the introduction to the servant leadership articles listed under the Unit 4 resources.
+Choose **one** of these articles to focus on to answer the questions in the following learning activities.

-### Learning Activity 2: Blog post 1
+### Learning Activity 24 - Blog post

-Read chapter 3, "Statements of the Problem," in the Plano-Clark and Creswell (2015) text.
+Read chapter 3, "Statements of the Problem," in the Plano-Clark and Creswell \(2015\) text.
 Using the evaluation criteria on p.
-93 in Plano-Clark & Creswell (2015), answer the following questions to evaluate the statement of the problem in the servant leadership article you chose to focus on.
+93, answer the following questions to evaluate the statement of the problem in the servant leadership article you chose to focus on.
 The figure on page 94 provides a template for recording your rating and rationale.

 1. Is the topic interesting?
 2. Is there a meaningful problem?